 Interested in learning more about birthstones?
 Especially, the birthstones for the month of June.
-Find all the information you need to know to about these delightful gems right here.
+Find all the information you need to know about these delightful gems right here.
 Since all of them have special meanings for the months they are designated for.
 What is a birthstone?
 Where do birthstones come from?
 What is the birthstone for my month?
 Let’s start by answering these questions.
-Then, focus on June Birthstones.
+Then, focus on the June Birthstone.
 The three exquisite gemstones designated for people born in June.
 Let’s begin!

 What is a Birthstone?